-As you know, all natural skin care products are usually safe even for sensitive skin.
-But, some people are allergic to coconut oil or may have other nut allergies preventing them from using sweet almond oil.
-While there are other great kinds of natural solutions for healthy skin besides almond and coconut oil, our subject today is tallow.
+As you know, all-natural skincare products are safe and gentle, even for sensitive skin.
+However, some people are allergic to coconut oil or may have other nut allergies preventing them from using sweet almond oil.
+While there are other great natural solutions for healthy skin besides almond and coconut oil, our subject today is tallow.

 Beef Tallow Properties

-Tallow is made of 42% monosaturated fat, 50% saturated fat and 4% polyunsaturated fat.
+Tallow is made of 42% monosaturated fat, 50% saturated fat, and 4% polyunsaturated fat.
 It’s more heat resistant to damage from heat compared to unfiltered coconut oil and lard.
-Tallow, especially the tallow that comes from the grass-fed animals, also consists of cancer-fighting conjugated linoleic acid (CLA) (Source)
+Tallow, especially the tallow that comes from grass-fed animals, also consists of cancer-fighting conjugated linoleic acid (CLA) (Source)

 Compatibility of Tallow to Human Skin Biology

-Some animal rights activists disapprove the use of animal-derived ingredients for skin care products.
+Some animal rights activists disapprove of the use of animal-derived ingredients for skin care products.
 Therefore, tallow easily makes it onto the “naughty” list for many.
-But if you’re not entirely opposed to animal products for your own personal skin-care, tallow is for you.
+But Tallow is for you if you’re not entirely opposed to animal products for your own skincare.
 The truth is that many animal products are beneficial for skin health.